 The majority of 8p individuals have developmental delays including disordered acquisition of cognitive and social competence and delays in reaching developmental milestones.

 In most cases, Chromosome 8, appears to result from spontaneous (de novo) errors very early in embryonic development that occur for unknown reasons and are not inherited.
 Recently, we have found families where the mutation has also been inherited but different manifestations of the symptoms.

-Chromosomal abnormalities can occur with the number of chromosomes or the structure of a chromosome such as:
+Chromosomal rearrangements (also known as copy number variants) can occur with the number of chromosomes or the structure of a chromosome such as:

 There are many synonyms of Chromosome 8 diagnoses:

 - Chromosome 8, 8p Deletion or Del(8p) Syndrome, Partial

 - Chromosome 8, Partial Deletion of Short Arm

 - Chromosome 8, 8p Duplication or Dup(8p) Syndrome, Partial